oneloveipfs/DTube-IPFS-Bot/README.md

 (where `YOURCLIENTID` is the client ID of your Discord application)

+#### To fetch all pinned files on IPFS node:

+`ipfs pin ls -t recursive > Pinned/AllPins.txt`

+It is recommended to set this command to execute regularly using `crontab` so that the list of pinned files is kept up to date as much as possible.

 # Pinning IPFS files

-While the IPFS daemon is running, you may run `bash PinFiles.bash` to pin all video and audio files in queue to the local IPFS node.
+While the IPFS daemon is running, you may run `./PinFiles.sh` to pin all video and audio files in queue to the local IPFS node.
 Alternatively, you may use `crontab` to schedule the bash script to run at regular intervals.

 For more info about `crontab` which is built into Linux and macOS, visit [here](https://gist.github.com/mkaz/69066bd0c5e45515a264).

+# Unpinning IPFS files

+You may choose to unpin all IPFS files that were downloaded by a user by doing the following:

+1. Navigate to `Pinned` folder

+2. Run `./rmPin.sh DiscordUserID` where `DiscordUserID` is the ID of a Discord user.

+3. Run `ipfs repo gc` when you're done.

 # Links support